Getting Social Security Disability for Depression

 Effect of Depression on Your Capacity to Work

-Many Disability claimants make the mistake of only telling Social Security about what they see as their main problem.
-For most cases, your lawyer will have to argue that it is a combination of problems that keep you from working.
-The issues will surround your Residual Functional Capacities, which is just a big way of saying "what is it that this person can actually do?"
-A problem with your back might keep you from working some types of jobs, while carpal tunnel syndrome would keep you from doing other.
-Likewise, depression and anxiety would keep you from working other types.
+Many disability claimants make the mistake of only telling Social Security about what they see as their main problem.
+For most cases, you will need a lawyer to argue for you that it is a combination of problems that keep you from working.
+For instance, a problem with your back might keep you from working some types of jobs of heavy work, while your carpal tunnel syndrome would keep you from doing sedentary jobs.
+Likewise, depression and anxiety would keep you from working other types of jobs.